revelaction/mankidown/README.md

 ## Import the output file

 In the Anki app, click the File menu and then "Import".
-For the desktop:
+For the desktop app:

 ![anki import](data/anki-import.png)